 SAS MAPS ONLINE is truly a buried treasure.
-It is a SAS-provided web page with a number of useful tools regarding mapping, including both traditional and the new GfK map data sets and updates, related data sets (such as SASHELP.ZIPCODE, SASHELP.MAPFMTS, the new GfK WORLD CITIES ALL, and WORLDCTS), and sample programs.
+It is a SAS-provided web page with a number of useful tools regarding mapping, including both traditional and the GfK map data sets and updates, related data sets (such as SASHELP.ZIPCODE, SASHELP.MAPFMTS, the new GfK WORLD_CITIES_ALL, and WORLDCTS), and sample programs.
 SAS MAPS ONLINE archives older map data sets and versions of SASHELP.ZIPCODE so that users can match their response data and/or software version appropriately.
-The files do change over time so it is important to visit SAS MAPS ONLINE on a regular basis to download newer versions of files, or, you may wish to download an older file which matches the timing of your response data or software.
+The zip code files and some other files do change over time so it is important to visit SAS MAPS ONLINE on a regular basis to download newer versions of files, or, you may wish to download an older file which matches the timing of your response data or software.
 Or maybe you'd just like to see the cool new samples that are available.
 You can subscribe to an RSS feed so that you will be notified of updates on the page.
-This is essential as files are refreshed periodically (the zip code files are refreshed every quarter, and GFK maps updates will occur on an approximately annual basis.)
+This is essential as files are refreshed periodically (the zip code files are refreshed every quarter, for example.)
 SAS MAPS ONLINE files available on your SAS installation are NOT automatically updated - you (or your system admin) must perform updates manually.
 Screenshots of the major web pages related to GFK maps under SAS MAPS ONLINE that may help with navigating the site are presented below.
-Note that in the current maps page only GFK maps are presented - in order to obtain older versions (non-GFK) maps you must download files from the archive pages.
+Note that in the current maps page only GFK maps from SAS 9.3M2 (2012) are presented - in order to obtain older versions (non-GFK) maps you must download files from the archive pages.
+Current GfK maps are provided updated with new installations/versions of SAS (GfK maps are not always updated for maintenance releases.)
+The next planned GfK update is scheduled for the SAS 9.4M5 release.
 Older (non-GFK) maps are NOT being updated, and eventually will be phased out.
-Unlike the older map data sets, you must have a current license for a SAS product that includes SAS/GRAPH.
+Unlike the older map data sets, you must have a current license for a SAS product that includes SAS/GRAPH in order to download any GfK maps.